REU-SOS/DataChallenge/README.md

 ![PIC OF CHALLENGE](img/challenge.jpeg)

-In spirt of the Github data challenge and Stack Overflow kaggle challenge, everyone will participate in an one week data challenge.
+In spirit of the Github data challenge and Stack Overflow kaggle challenge, everyone will participate in an one week data challenge.

 # The Developer Interaction History Data Challenge